 Fire Code Enforcement

-He is a member of the county's leadership team, the emergency preparedness and capital improvement program (CIP) steering committees, and co-dean of the Chesterfield University School of Public Safety.
+He is a member of the county's leadership team and the emergency preparedness and capital improvement program (CIP) steering committees.
 He also serves as vice-president of the Richmond Metro Fire Chiefs Association and is a member of the Central Virginia Urban Area Security Initiative Working Group (UAWG) and the Fire Science Advisory Committee for J. Sergeant Reynolds Community College.
 In addition, he is the chair of the Program Planning Committee (PPC) of the International Association of Fire Chiefs (IAFC).

 Chief Senter's educational background includes an A.A.S degree in fire science from Tidewater Community College, a B.S. degree in fire administration from Hampton University, and a master's degree in public administration from Old Dominion University.
 He is a graduate of the National Fire Academy's Executive Fire Officer Program, where he received the United States Fire Administration's Outstanding Research Award for three consecutive years.
 He is also a Commonwealth of Virginia certified Fire Official, Fire Officer III, and Emergency Medical Technician.